-Disclosure: This Where to Stay in Dublin Guide contains affiliate links.
-That means we earn a small commission when you click through or book a hotel, buy your travel insurance, etc..
+Disclosure: This post contains affiliate links.
+That means we may earn a small commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
-Affiliate links are one of the ways we make money from this blog (our travel-inspired adult coloring books are another way) to keep the laptops humming!
+If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 While we make great effort to ensure the information is current and correct at the time of writing, all details can change, and we expect you’ll do your own research as well!

 If you’re planning a visit to the city and are wondering about the best places to stay in Dublin, start with this quick guide to Dublin’s best neighborhoods!

 We’ve added detailed info about all the best areas to stay in Dublin later in this Dublin neighborhood guide, but we also wanted to provide an at-a-glance summary of our top picks for Dublin’s best neighborhoods.
 Each of the neighborhood names is clickable, and will take you to more detailed info about that section below.
 But for now, here’s a summary of Dublin’s best areas to stay!

 - The Creative Quarter: Filled with locally-owned cafés and restaurants, and plenty of independent boutiques, Dublin’s Creative Quarter lives up to its name.
 The Creative Quarter is the best place to stay in Dublin for a hip, locally-owned vibe filled with plenty to eat, drink and buy!
 Right in the city centre, it’s also super convenient.